samuelbakereyena/simple_shell/README.md

-A repositiry for my simple shell concept page
+# A repository for our simple_shell group project due 4_11_2021

+* Elisa Hezikiah Dimiti
+* Eyene Samuel Baker